 Membership of the EAA

-The EAA membership is open to everyone active in andrology.
-In addition to regular membership, a prestigious status of Academician can be given to internationally recognised experts in andrology.
+The EAA membership is open to everyone active in andrology or reproductive biology.
+In addition to regular membership, the prestigious status of Academician can be given to internationally recognised experts in andrology.
+Since July 2023, a new NYRA-EAA membership has been opened to young researchers in training.
 The EAA welcomes also supporting membership of individuals from the general public or companies wishing to promote andrology and male health.

 Regular membership is open to scientists, clinicians, technical assistants and nurses with interest in all aspects of andrology.
 An application for membership should contain a short list of expertise fields and a brief curriculum vitae (CV).
 The EAA administration will confirm the membership.
 Regular members may become Academicians after 2 years, upon renewed application.